melvic-ybanez/eanray/README.md

 ![Sun Bonfire](https://github.com/user-attachments/assets/fc45d26a-737b-46dc-8258-0a7e40bca2b7)

-You can modify the scripts to lower the SPP for testing/debugging purposes.
+You can modify the script to lower the SPP for testing/debugging purposes.

 More examples can be found [here](examples), including some [scenes](examples/rt1w) from [Ray Tracing in One Weekend](https://raytracing.github.io) series.